Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: The effects of baryons on dark matter

 We compare the IllustrisTNG $\Gamma^{\prime}-M_{200}$ correlation with the observed and simulated results.
-Over-plotted in Fig.~\ref{fig:gam_m200_fp} are measurements for observed and simulated galaxies plotted with error bars. \citet{2015ApJ...814...26N} modeled 10 group scale lenses and inferred the dark matter power-law density slope $\gamma_{\mathrm{DM}}^{\prime}$ within the effective radius combining dynamical constraints. \citet{2015ApJ...800...94S} selected 81 strong lenses from the SL2S and SLACS surveys and modeled their inner slope $\Gamma^{\prime}$ of the dark matter profile using joint lensing and stellar dynamics method. \citet{2018MNRAS.476..133O} modeled 12 strong lenses combined with stellar kinematics to determine the inner slope. \citet{2018ApJ...863..130W} modeled a single ETG NGC1407 using Jeans modeling with varying radial IMF and kinematic tracers to constrain the dark matter inner slope.
+Over-plotted in Fig.~\ref{fig:gam_m200_fp} are measurements for observed and simulated galaxies modeled with gNFW profiles that allow a variable dark matter profile inner slope. \citet{2015ApJ...814...26N} modeled 10 group scale lenses and inferred the dark matter power-law density slope $\gamma_{\mathrm{DM}}^{\prime}$ within the effective radius combining dynamical constraints (we only show 8 of the 10 lenses with $M_{200}$ provided). \citet{2015ApJ...800...94S} selected 81 strong lenses from the SL2S and SLACS surveys and modeled their inner slope $\Gamma^{\prime}$ of the dark matter profile using joint lensing and stellar dynamics method.
+The average dark matter inner slope of the 81 lenses combined has a mean of $\langle\gamma^{\prime}_{\mathrm{DM}}\rangle = 0.80^{+0.18}_{-0.22}$ which is shown in the figure.
+It is consistent with the standard NFW model but has a large uncertainty. \citet{2018MNRAS.476..133O} modeled strong lenses combined with stellar kinematics to determine the dark matter inner slope. \citet{2018ApJ...863..130W} modeled a single ETG NGC1407 using Jeans modeling with varying radial IMF and kinematic tracers to constrain the dark matter inner slope.
 As for the simulated values, \citet{2015MNRAS.452..343S} selected halos from the EAGLE simulation~\citep{2015MNRAS.446..521S} and modeled the inner slope $\Gamma^{\prime}$ of their dark matter halos.
 We only include their small-mass halos which are similar in mass to our selected IllustrisTNG ETGs.
 We refer the reader to Appendix \ref{sec:AB} for more details on the comparison dataset included in this section.

-Comparison between the IllustrisTNG FP data (upper panel) and the datasets from observations and other simulation reveals that the correlation of the inner slope with the halo mass is in good agreement with the observed and simulated values.
-Intriguingly, the IllustrisTNG FP data bridges the gap between the galaxy-size halos ($\lesssim 10^{12}\mathrm{M}_{\astrosun}$) and group-size halos ($\gtrsim 10^{14}\mathrm{M}_{\astrosun}$), which indicates a tight $\Gamma^{\prime}-M_{200}$ correlation, and we expect newly observed samples within this halo mass range to possess inner slopes similar to the IllustrisTNG values.
+The IllustrisTNG FP data (upper panel) is in agreement with the EAGLE Simulations results for a steeper-than-NFW inner slope and a mild negative correlation of the inner slope with the halo mass.
+However, although the datasets from observations also show a mild negative correlation of $\Gamma^{\prime}$ versus $M_{200}$, the observations generally favor a standard NFW inner slope towards the high-mass end which is shallower than the inner slopes derived in IllustrisTNG and EAGLE.
+Nevertheless, the large uncertainties in the observed inner slopes does not rule out the agreement with simulated values for halos with $\mathrm{log}\,M_{200} \gtrsim 13.5\mathrm{M_{\astrosun}}$.
+Extrapolation of the IllustrisTNG FP $\Gamma^{\prime}-M_{200}$ correlation to the low-mass end also suggest an agreement with observation~(\citealt{2018MNRAS.476..133O}, data from \citealt{2018ApJ...863..130W}).